|House Dondarrion of Blackhaven|

 A Storm of Swords

 Arya Stark encounters the brotherhood without banners, the outlaw survivors of Gregor's attack.
 She meets Beric Dondarrion, and witnesses him slain again by Sandor Clegane in a trial by battle.
-Thoros of Myr revives him, much to the surprise of Arya.
-She learns that Beric's body was defended at the Mummer's Ford by his squire, young Lord Edric Dayne, and was accidentally revived by Thoros during traditional burial rites.
+Thoros revives him, much to the surprise of Arya.
+She learns that Beric's body was defended at the Mummer's Ford by his squire, young Lord Edric Dayne, and was accidentally revived by Thoros when he performed the last kiss, a traditional burial rite.
 Thoros confesses that he has revived Beric six times.
 Beric expresses being tired of living.

 A Feast for Crows